 - Replace the brake pads if they are worn out

 - Replace the rotors and calipers if required

 - Replace the brake fluid

-- Examine the engine by a scanner tool, and see if it has any codes
+- Examine the engine with a scanner tool, and see if it has any codes

 - Inspec the steering system

 - Inspect the PCV system for any leaks